 “Outstanding in all ways, this title deserves a place in most collections and adds a wonderful opportunity for upper elementary students (and higher!) to unpack our complicated histories.” ― starred review of Where We Come From, School Library Journal

 John Coy is the author of young adult novels, the 4 for 4 middle-grade series, and nonfiction and fiction picture books including Night Driving, Hoop Genius, Two Old Potatoes and Me, Their Great Gift, Dads, My Mighty Journey, and the unique collaboration Where We Come From.
-This fall he has three new picture books, The Secret of Fall, Stokes: The Brief Career of the NBA’s First Black Superstar, written with Ty Chapman, and So Cold!
+He has three new picture books, The Secret of Fall, Stokes: The Brief Career of the NBA’s First Black Superstar, written with Ty Chapman, and So Cold!

 He has received numerous awards for his work including a Marion Vannett Ridgway Award, a Charlotte Zolotow Honor, a Bank Street College Best Book of the Year, the Burr/Warzalla Award for Distinguished Achievement in Children’s Literature, and the Kerlan Award in recognition of singular attainments in the creation of children’s literature.